2023 Super Bowl Odds at NY Sportsbooks

 This usually isn’t advisable, however.
 While sports betting should be for entertainment purposes only, losing money detracts from that fun.
 Futures odds are based on the likelihood of the outcome actually happening.
 You’d have a better chance of at least breaking even on your money if you bought a lottery scratch-off ticket.

-If you’re staying in New Jersey for the Super Bowl, you can take advantage of in-game or live betting.
+Super Bowl in-game or live betting can take the excitement of the Big Game to a whole new level.
 These markets allow you to bet on events that take place within the game, allowing bettors to potentially cash out DURING the game rather than wait for the outcome of the Super Bowl.

 Common examples include: